cargo-prebuilt/index/README.md

 - Index holds the latest version built. (https://github.com/crow-rest/cargo-prebuilt-index/releases/download/stable-index/CRATE)
 - Builds are put under a prerelease named CRATE-VERSION.
-- The binary is in TARGET.tar.gz and the hash is in TARGET.sha256.
+- The binary is in TARGET.tar.gz file and the hash is in TARGET.sha256 file.